 Once we “failed” at sticking to the budget- we might as well stop pinching pennies and just rack up “a little more debt” and enjoy ourselves.
 We didn’t go and buy Lamborghini, but we didn’t necessarily check prices on every item, and we did end up making some pricier dishes or just buying clothes even though they weren’t on sale, or we weren’t positive that we needed them.
 Sounds familiar?
 I can’t be the only one with this thought process!

 This year, we are trying something a little different.

 It started off when my husband’s side hustle unexpectedly made a large, lump sum of money.
 So we decided to take that money and put it aside specifically for Rosh Hashana.
 Not all the holidays, not winter clothes, not travel for holiday expenses but Rosh Hashana.
 We then decided to budget for each separate holiday and expense separately.

 Winter Clothing- $500

 These numbers are for illustrative purposes only.
-You may have heart palpitations looking at these numbers or you may feel like I am hopelessly out-of-touch.
+You may have heart palpitations looking at these numbers, or you may feel like I am hopelessly out-of-touch.
 Whatever.
 The point is to try to budget a realistic amount of money for each holiday.
-Theoretically, you will have done this last year already and have been working all year to saving enough money to fully be able to fund all this with money in the bank.
+Theoretically, you will have done this last year already and have been working all year to save enough money to fully fund all this with money in the bank.

 Even if you don't have a dime saved, IT IS WORTH IT TO SET A BUDGET.
 Click To Tweet(You will see why momentarily).